 The acceptance minuet performed prior to signing a contract should not simply consist of a press accepting your manuscript, but must include a thinking author willing to "accept" the press--and all that entails.
 It is a bilateral arrangement, one both sides should enter with their eyes wide open.
 It is, not to put too fine a point on it, a partnership (at least, that is how we think of it at Savas Beatie.)

 Is it well designed?
 Does it have a dust jacket?
 Is the jacket professionally designed?
 Look at the flap credits and try to determine if the designer is an outside professional.
-Is the interor formatting pleasing, readable, and cleanly presented?
+Is the interior formatting pleasing, readable, and cleanly presented?
 Is the paper appropriate and of good quality?
 How is the binding?
 Tight and square, or loose and inexpensively done?
-If applicable, does this press use maps, photos, footnotes, or endnotes?
+If applicable, does this press use maps, photos, footnotes, or end notes?
 If so, are they plentiful, well done, and helpfully displayed?
 Is the text well edited?
-Generally speaking, look to see if the books by this press are reviewed positively or negatively by readers, Amazon, newspapers, and so on.
-Is the company b-r-a-n-d (think reputation) strong and well respected?
+Generally speaking, look to see if the books by this press are reviewed positively or negatively by readers.
+Is the company brand (think r-e-p-u-t-a-t-i-o-n) strong and well respected within its publishing niche?
 Will the company give you the names of 3-4 authors and allow you to contact them?
-(More on that in a subsequent post).

-Books are not an exact science, and of course human eyes and hands create them.
-However, a good sampling of a pubisher's titles will give you a strong sense of what your finished manuscript will look like.
+Books are not an exact science; human eyes and hands create them.
+However, a good sampling of a publisher's titles will give you a strong sense of what your finished manuscript will look like.

 The submission process is, in many respects, caveat emptor--buyer beware.
-When you go onto a car lot and open your wallet, know whether you will be driving away in a Mercedes or an Edsil.
-If your eyes and ears are wide open, you will have a pretty good idea before you sign on the dotted line.
+When you go onto a car lot and open your wallet, you know whether you will be driving away in a Mercedes or a Chevy.
+If your eyes and ears are wide open, you will have a pretty good idea what your final product will look like before you sign on the dotted line.

 Saturday, November 17, 2007